alexandertrefz/essence/packages/website/diagnostics.md

 **Quick Fix — "Remove the label":** drops the external name and keeps the internal one.

+### `default-on-function-literal`

+A Parameter of a Function literal in expression position was given a `= expression` default.
+Such a literal is called through the Function Type it was written for, which fixes how many Arguments every call passes, so the default could never be reached.
+Write the default on the named Function or Method the value is passed to.

 ### `declarations-outside-stdlib`

 A file opened with `declarations { … }`, the standard library's private